chrislbryant/Stocks428.com/README.md

 <br>

-The code for this app is in a private repository
+The code for this app is in a private repository.

 ### This app is deployed!
-Go to [Stocks 428](https://www.stocks428.com/)
+Go to [Stocks 428](https://www.stocks428.com/) to create an account!